TheRogerDodger/Portfolio/index.md

 </details>

 Converting the C code into Python isn't extremely complicated as long as you have a background in programming and understand the syntax.
 Because this was one of my first experiences with Python, I had to learn the proper way to take an input from the user and how indices are gathered from a for-loop.
-Since the original code had no form of documentation, after converting to Python I went through and added the needed comments and code documentaion that can be seen [here](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).
+Since the original code had no form of documentation, after converting to Python I went through and added the needed comments and code documentation that can be seen [here](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).

 # <u>Artifact 2:</u> [Sign-in and Input Handling](https://github.com/TheRogerDodger/Portfolio/tree/gh-pages/Sign-in%20and%20Input%20Handling)
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Category: Algorithms and Data Structure
 This artifact is the above finished [Python code](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).
 While the program is running, it allows anyone that knows the password to view and change the grades of five students.

 I chose to build off from my first artifact for the algorithms and data structure category because of how much room there was for improvement in the code.
 Before my enhancements, the program didn’t have a secure sign-on, it didn’t use the entered username for any checks and also used ‘123’ as a password for everyone.
-The program also didn’t care what was entered and would exit on certain inputs.
+The program also did not care what was entered and would exit on certain inputs.
 Below I go into the main enhancements that were made.

 <hr>

-For the sign-in feature, I used the existing function ReadUserInfo to gather both username and password.
-To accomadate a more secure system, when the user is entering their password, the text will not be shown.
-Since I am using lists to store the creditials of the teachers and their passwords, the indices of the username and password together act as a key-value pair.
+For the sign-in feature, I used the existing function ReadUserInfo() to gather both username and password.
+To accommodate a more secure system, when the user is entering their password, the text will not be shown.
+Since I am using lists to store the credentials of the teachers and their passwords, the indices of the username and password together act as a key-value pair.
 So to check if the entered values match, I used a for-loop with enumerate to track the index and compare both lists.

 <details>
   <summary>View code</summary>